Surgical Procedures: Ileostomy

 - Blood in the ostomy pouch.

-- Abnormalities in the presence of the stoma including retraction (pulling inward), changes in size or color, stoma blockage or bulging, bleeding, wounds, injury to the stoma, skin irritation/sores and/or watery stool for 5 or more hours.
+- Changes to the stoma, including retraction (pulling inward), changes in size or color, stoma blockage or bulging, bleeding, wounds, injury to the stoma, skin irritation/sores and/or watery stool for 5 or more hours.

 How can I care for myself?